MicrosoftDocs/appcenter-docs/docs/sdk/push/includes/android-configure-notifications.md

     android:name="com.google.firebase.messaging.default_notification_color"
     android:resource="@color/notification" />
 ```
-App Center displays the application icon if a custom default icon and an icon are not set in the push payload.
+App Center displays the application icon if a custom default icon and an icon aren't set in the push payload.